bootique/bootique-swagger/README.md

 </dependency>
 ```

-To view the model from the same app (e.g. via `bootique-swagger-openapi` as described above), add the following
+To view the model from the same app (e.g. the one added via `bootique-swagger-openapi` as described above), add the
-configuration:
+relative path of the model resource to the app configuration:
 ```yml
 swaggerui:
   specPath: openapi.json